VirginiaNdungu1/HauzBox/README.md

 # HauzBox
-Web application that enables landlords to manage their property
+Web application that enables property owners to manage their property.